KDE/kreenshot-editor/README.md

 TODO
 ----
 - when document is modified, it file status should become "modified"
-- everywhere where filepath is used, use filename (and filename becomes filenameNoPath)
 - rename ItemsManager to Document
 - use KREEN forward decls etc.
 - use #pragma once? (non-standard) / replace it as soon as someone sees a problem